echkode/PhantomBrigadeMod_ScenarioStateChange/README.md

 # ScenarioStateChange

+**UPDATE (2023-01-23):** this mod is not compatible with patch 0.23.1-b5426 released on 2023-01-19.
+Changes have been made to scenarios that alter how they work and I haven't finished my analysis of those changes.

 A library mod for [Phantom Brigade (Alpha)](https://braceyourselfgames.com/phantom-brigade/) which demonstrates a fix for a bug in scenario processing.
 Specifically, in the combat scenario used for the Hidden Workshop Cache site in the second province, Ostbager-Wiel.
 Have you ever noticed that after you destroy all the guard units and wait around for 3 turns in the circle for the cache entrance, you have to wait around for another 2 rounds doing nothing before the scenario will end with victory?
 Well, I figured out what's going on and this mod patches the problem.

 It is compatible with game patch **0.23.0-b5245**.
 That is an **EXPERIMENTAL** release.
 All library mods are fragile and susceptible to breakage whenever a new version is released.